makaioohara/git-cheat-sheet/README.md

 **Preventing unintentional staging or commiting of files:**

-Save a file with desired patterns as .gitignore with either direct string matches or wildcard globs:
+Create a .gitignore file with the desired patterns with either direct string matches or wildcard globs:

 ```
 logs/